 Also, Abercrombie found, much to his dismay, that the site had neither wood for construction nor suitable water for the men and the animals.
 Though he sent word of the poor conditions, the orders were unchanged, and construction on the fort began.
 What was unknown to both Smith and Abercrombie was that the fort was being built at the wrong location.
 Smith had just recently taken command from his ailing General, who had been supervising the construction of the forts along the route.

-The plan had been to build the fort at a site in Coleman County but Smith, unfamiliar with the area, changed the locale to the Clear Fork near its junction with Elm Creek.
-This decision affected the post’s future as the fort was built in an area with inadequate water and building timbers to supply the needs of new garrison.
+The plan had been to build the fort at a site in Coleman County, but Smith, unfamiliar with the area, changed the locale to the Clear Fork near its junction with Elm Creek.
+This decision affected the post’s future as the fort was built in an area with inadequate water and building timbers to supply the needs of the new garrison.

-When I say to you that we have a beautiful valley to look upon, I have said everything favorable that could be said of this place.
-We are camped in a grove of blackjack two or three hundred yards from the creek which is alt.
-Everybody is disgusted.
-Like the Dove after the Deluge, not one green sprig can we find to indicate this was ever intended by man to inhabit.
+“When I say to you that we have a beautiful valley to look upon, I have said everything favorable that could be said of this place.”… “Our camp is pitched in a small grove of ‘black jack’, of about 5 acres extent, within 200 or 300 yards of a creek the water of which is salt, or brackish & bitter.”… “Everybody is disgusted “… “Like the Dove after the Deluge, not one green sprig can we find to indicate this was ever intended by man to inhabit.
 Indeed I cannot imagine that God ever intended for white man to occupy such a barren waste.”